Danish Ancestry

 Accessions

-The List of Accession is a section of the church book.
+The List of Accession is a section of the parish register.
 In principle, the list should include information on all persons who have moved to the parish; but there is some difference in how the priests registered the information.
 Thus, in many cases, only servants are on the list, while farmers and other self-employed people are not listed.
 Similarly, in some parishes, only the head of the household is registered, while the wife and/or children are missing.
 In other parishes, all people were listed.

 It also differs from parish to parish when the lists began.
 This usually happened between 1814 and 1830.
 In contrast, all lists in the cities ceased in 1854 and in the parishes in 1873.